Technical Translations of Product Labels

 Use Caution When Including a Foreign Language Label Translation

 If one opts to include a foreign language translation of their product’s safety information, one should do so with caution.
 There is a slight possibility that a manufacturer may run some risk of liability it they voluntarily include a foreign language translated label if the label contains inadequate or ineffectively communicated information.
-Thus, it is always recommended to use a certified foreign language translator when translating one’s product safety information.
+Thus, it is always recommended to use a certified technical translator when translating product safety information into foreign languages.